 It is very similar to the other bed, but the colour is a little lighter & the most obvious detail it’s missing is the tufting – which I really loved.
 Anyhow, our new bed is scheduled to arrive this weekend so hopefully, once we get it in the space I’ll feel better about it.

 As for the carpet debacle, we did manage to clean the stain.
 Well, kind of… The discoloration in the carpet is gone, but if you get down on the floor, the ever so faint smell still lingers.
 We’re still on the fence on whether or not we can live with it.
+We’re thinking about looking at these services for Rug Cleaning Melbourne Eastern Suburbs and other locations have available.
+Perhaps they might be able to meticulously clean the stain and remove the smell!
 Having hardwood in the bedroom is something we both wanted originally, but we just aren’t sure we can justify the extra cost right now.
 Especially because installing the wood means we’d likely also want to get an area rug.
 See how quickly it adds up??
 I’m trying to think of it as an investment rather than an expense, but our bank account is a bit harder to convince.
 Lol!

 The pallet wall is also coming along much slower than I’d hoped.
 I have to say that I vastly underestimated how much work it would be to take apart that many pallets.